a2stuff/a2d/res/notes/testplan.md

 * Launch DeskTop.
 Select an AppleWorks file icon.
 File > Duplicate..., and specify a name using a mix of uppercase and lowercase.
 Click OK.
 Close the containing window and re-open it.
 Verify that the filename case is retained.

 * File > Get Info a non-folder file.
 Verify that the size shows as "_size_K".
 * File > Get Info a folder containing 0 files.
-Verify that the size shows as "_size_K for 0 items".
+Verify that the size shows as "_size_K for 1 item".
 * File > Get Info a folder containing 1 files.
-Verify that the size shows as "_size_K for 1 item".
+Verify that the size shows as "_size_K for 2 items".
 * File > Get Info a folder containing 2 or more files.
-Verify that the size shows as "_size_K for _count_ items".
+Verify that the size shows as "_size_K for _count_ items", including the folder itself.
 * File > Get Info a volume containing 0 files.
 Verify that the size shows as "_size_K for 0 items / _total_K".
 * File > Get Info a volume containing 1 files.
 Verify that the size shows as "_size_K for 1 item / _total_K".
 * File > Get Info a volume containing 2 or more files.
 Verify that the size shows as "_size_K for _count_ items / _total_K".